Simosound94/covid19/README.md

-# Bayesian learning on parameters of the COVID-19
+# Estimation of parameters of the COVID-19 (SIR model)

 This repository allow estimation of parameters of the SIR and SEIR epidemic models.